Phoenix3214/snake/README.txt

 # Snake

+Want to play it?
+Go ahead! ---> <a target="_blank" href="https://tombez.github.io/snake/snake.html">Let's play!</a>

 --- 17-1-2017 D-M-Y ---

 This project started two years ago when I made a snake game while learning JavaScript.

 Recently I looked at the code the 2 years younger version of myself made, and cringed.
 So I made a fresh version of the game 'snake' with my current knowledge.

-It should be called 'snake.html'.
-The old one should be called 'SnakeGameOld', (...html and ...js).
+The fresh version is called 'snake.html'.
+The old version is called 'SnakeGameOld.html'.
+	It also needs 'SnakeGameOld.js'.
+	The code has not been touched for two years, and will never be updated.

 The end goal is to develop an algorithm that will beat the snake game everytime.